What the Hack Is Growth Hacking?

 When you’re thinking of a growth hacking strategy, having a unique product can help you draw in your audience.

-Now before Hamilton was even a musical, Miranda pieced the songs together as a mixtape and performed them.
+Miranda pieced the songs together as a mixtape and performed them before Hamilton even became a musical.
 He was even invited to perform one of the songs at the White House and as you’d guess, his performance went viral.

 For your business, keep the word “viral” in mind.
 You want whatever you do to catch on and catch on fairly quickly with your audience… even if they are smaller than Hamilton’s audience.

 Ok so fast forward to the musical.
 Lin-Manuel’s White House performance helped it gain popularity before the door even opened.
-But to further encourage demand for the musical, the next growth hack they planned was a very popular ticket lottery for Hamilton.
+But to further encourage demand for the musical, they planned a growth hack of using a popular ticket lottery for Hamilton.
 The lottery drew even more demand for the musical as well as a huge crowd…so huge the lottery moved online over safety concerns.

 Now, there’s not just the wildly successful Broadway musical and the cast recording, but there is also a new mixtape, an instrumental album, an app, and performances across the U.S.